Paula Jofré: Education and work

 Jofré studied at the Colegio Alemán de Santiago, and Colegio Santa Úrsula de Vitacura, all-girls high school.
 Her interest in astronomy began with her mother's suggestion for a school project, for which she went to the National Astronomical Observatory (Chile) on Calán Hill and met astronomer José Maza.

-From that introduction, her interest in astronomy grew over the years and she applied and entered the Astronomy degree at the Pontifical Catholic University of Chile, where she graduated and obtained a scholarship to study at the Max Planck Institute for Astrophysics in Germany.
-She went on to earn her Ph.D. at Ludwig Maximilian University of Munich.
+From that introduction, her interest in astronomy grew over the years, and she applied and entered the Astronomy degree at the Pontifical Catholic University of Chile, where she graduated and obtained a scholarship to study at the Max Planck Institute for Astrophysics in Germany.
+She went on to earn her Ph.D. at LMU Munich.

 After this, Jofré and her family moved to France, where she entered the University of Bordeaux for a post-doctorate with projects related to the Gaia space mission.
 She was then accepted as a postdoc at the Institute of Astronomy, at the University of Cambridge.
 During this period she worked with Gerry Gilmore, and also gained entry to King's College at the University of Cambridge.
 There, she met Foley and began investigating "star DNA."
 Her research was described by Grossman.Stars from the same gas cloud should have almost the same chemistry.
 That’s similar to how siblings share a lot of the same DNA.
 The analogy is close enough that Jofré, Foley and their colleagues built a three-branched tree showing the relationships of 21 stars that are siblings of the sun.
 They described it [in 2017] in the Monthly Notices of the Royal Astronomical Society.In 2017, she returned to Chile to join the astronomy department of the Diego Portales University in Santiago, Chile, as an assistant professor.